Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559

 \section{The Light Curve}

-Fig.~\ref{fig:AllLCnoshift} shows the full light curve of AT~2016blu from 2012 to 2022.
-Data from various facilities are in different filters, with no adjustments in panel (a).
+The full light curve of AT~2016blu is shown in Fig.~\ref{fig:AllLC}; Fig.~\ref{fig:LCUL} displays the light curve from 1999 through 2009, while Fig.~\ref{fig:AllLCwshift} shows the light curve from 2012 through February 2023.

+In Fig.~\ref{fig:LCUL} we see that the host galaxy of AT~2016blu was monitored by KAIT for $\sim 11$~yr, with no detections of a source at AT~2016blu's position.
+Based on these KAIT upper limits, the magnitude of AT~2016blu remained $\sim 19$ or fainter.
+This is fainter than many of the outburst peaks seen in the 2012--2022 decade, and there are KAIT upper limits at times when we may expect an outburst based on the quasiperiodicity found below from the more recent data, indicating that AT~2016blu was not experiencing its repeated eruptions before 2009.
+This may be important for understanding the origin of AT~2016blu's eruptions, and we return to this fact later.
+In Fig.~\ref{fig:LCUL}, we also see that the progenitor star detected in {\sl HST\/} images (discussed below) was safely below the KAIT upper limits around the same time period, consistent with KAIT nondetections of the quiescent progenitor star.

+The more recent decade (Fig.~\ref{fig:AllLCwshift}) demonstrates much greater activity in AT~2016blu.
 Super-LOTIS data are in the Johnson–Bessell photometric system.
-Unfiltered KAIT photometry is roughly similar to the $R$ band.
-ZTF observations are in the ZTF $r$ filter, which is close to the SDSS $r$ filter; ZTF data are therefore scaled to Johnson-Bessell $R$ by applying a shift of $-0.18$.
+Unfiltered KAIT photometry is roughly similar to the $R$ band \citep{L03}.
+ZTF observations are in the ZTF $r$ filter, which is close to the SDSS $r$ filter; ZTF data are therefore scaled to Johnson-Bessell $R$ by applying a shift of $-0.18$~mag.